-A best of breed LMS solution will provide features and functionality that is tightly integrated.
+A best-of-breed LMS solution will provide features and functionality that are tightly integrated.
 It will allow for third-party tools like CRM software to integrate as well.

 3. Choose a Tool That Delivers Engagement

-Your e-learning environment should include powerful gamification and learning management features for:
+Your e-learning environment should include powerful gamification and e-learning features for: